 As employers continue to search for ways to hang onto their talent amid the “Great Resignation,” new research suggests that seasonal gifts could be one tool to help enhance retention–although few organizations are maximizing the full potential of gift programs.

-A survey of more than 1,000 U.S. employees from Snappy, an employee gifting platform, found that gifts are an effective way organizations can make employees feel recognized and appreciated.
-In the study, 59% of those surveyed said they would be more likely to stay at their job if they received meaningful holiday gifts from their employer.
-Yet, 72% said they didn’t receive a holiday gift from employers last year, and 34% actually said they have never received one–illustrating that many employers are missing out on this major competitive advantage.
+A survey of more than 1,500 U.S. employees from Snappy, an employee gifting platform, found that gifts are an effective way organizations can make employees feel recognized and appreciated.
+In the study, about 54% of those surveyed said they would be more likely to stay at their job if they received meaningful holiday gifts from their employer, and more than three-quarters said a meaningful gift makes them feel appreciated at work.
+Yet, nearly one-third of those surveyed said they have never actually received one—illustrating that many employers are missing out on this major competitive advantage.

 Michele Bailey, author of The Currency of Gratitude: Turning Small Gestures into Powerful Business Results, says employers should consider making this holiday season one of the “Great Appreciation”– and to continue that trend throughout the year.